Succinct Permutation Graphs: Semi-Distributed Graph Representations

-While Bazzaro and Gavoille~\cite{BazzaroGavoille2009} showed that no distance labeling scheme for PGs exists with less than $3\lg n(1-o(1))$ bits per label, our succinct data structure with overall $n\lg n(1+o(1))$ bits of space shows that this bound does not apply to ``centralized'' data structures.
+While Bazzaro and Gavoille~\cite{BazzaroGavoille2009} report that no distance labeling scheme for PGs exists with less than $3\lg(n)(1-o(1))$ bits per label, our succinct data structure with overall $n\lg (n)(1+o(1))$ bits of space clearly demonstrates that this lower bound can be overcome in ``centralized'' data structures.
+An interesting question is whether this lower bound can also be circumvented using only a \emph{small amount of global memory} on top of the local labels.

-An interesting question is whether this lower bound can still be beaten when only allowing a \emph{small amount of global memory} on top of the local labels.
-More formally, a \emph{semi-local} (distance) oracle consists of a vertex labeling $\ell:V\to \{0,1\}^\star$ and a data structure $\mathcal D$, so that $\GDistance(u,v)$ can be computed from $(\ell(u), \ell(v), \mathcal D)$.
-If we allow arbitrary data structures $\mathcal D$, this notion is not interesting; one could simply ask $\mathcal D$ to compute queries.
-But if we restrict~$\mathcal D$ to use less space than necessary to encode the graph, we obtain an interesting model of computation that interpolates between standard data structures and labeling schemes.
+More formally, a \emph{semi-distributed} (distance) oracle consists of a vertex labeling $\ell:V\to \{0,1\}^\star$ and a data structure $\mathcal D$, so that $\GDistance(u,v)$ can be computed from $(\ell(u), \ell(v), \mathcal D)$.
+If we allow arbitrary data structures $\mathcal D$, this notion is not very interesting; one could simply ask $\mathcal D$ to compute all queries.
+But if we restrict~$\mathcal D$ to less space than necessary to simply encode the graph, we obtain an interesting model of computation that interpolates between standard data structures and labeling schemes.